-Financing petrochemical projects in China — a sponsor's perspective
+Financing petrochemical projects in China – a sponsor’s perspective - .PDF file.

 Although the nature and function of petrochemical processes and products is often a very unfamiliar subject to the average person working outside the chemicals industry, petrochemicals and the end-products that they make possible are an integral part of modern life.
 Petrochemicals (which are quite simply chemicals derived from petroleum or natural gas) are critical components of the plastics we use in our home and office, the advanced fibres in the clothes that we wear, and the pharmaceuticals that treat our ailments.